Prey happened to be a rented Blockbuster video game. I am so glad I was able to play Prey. Native American influences and aliens? Sign me up!

 You play through the eyes of Cherokee native and main protagonist, Domasi “Tommy” Tawodi.
 After serving in the U.S. Armed Forces, Tommy lives on a Native American reservation as a garage mechanic.
 His girlfriend, Jen, owns a bar on the reservation, and they are at the bar with Tommy’s grandfather when the alien spaceship known as the Sphere sucks them up in bright green lights.

 At the start of the game, Tommy doesn’t like his Native American heritage.
 But after the alien abduction, the loss of his grandfather, the obsession to find his girlfriend, and the need to stay alive on the Sphere, he reconsiders tapping deep within his Cherokee roots.
 The spirit of Tommy’s grandfather, Enisi, helps him discover spiritual abilities from his Cherokee lineage in The Land of the Ancients.
-One such learned ability is spirit-walking, a spirit force that separates from the body in order to solve puzzles, locate paths invisible to the human eye, and activate control panels out of reach from mortal bodies.
+One such learned ability is spirit-walking, a spiritual force that separates from the body in order to solve puzzles, locate paths invisible to the human eye, and activate control panels out of reach from mortal bodies.
 Tommy also is granted a spirit guide, Talon, which is the soul of his childhood pet hawk.

-After fighting through multiple alien threats, platforming through portals and across gravity fields, Tommy finds the alien pod holding his girlfriend, Jen—but it’s too late as her lower half has been surgically replaced by a rabid alien creature that she can’t control.
+After fighting through multiple alien threats, platforming through portals, and across gravity fields, Tommy finds the alien pod holding his girlfriend, Jen—but it’s too late as her lower half has been surgically replaced by a rabid alien creature that she can’t control.
 In a kill or be killed situation, Tommy fights the creature, ultimately defeating it.
 Unable to separate Jen from the dead alien, she begs Tommy to kill her.
 Sadly, he does just that.

-At the end of the game, Tommy is faced against the Mother of the Sphere, a human woman who was abducted from Earth long ago and who had defeated the previous Mother of The Sphere.
-Whomever defeats the Mother of the Sphere gets to take their place and reap the mighty power that comes with the ship.
+At the end of the game, Tommy is faced with the Mother of the Sphere, a human woman who was abducted from Earth long ago and who had defeated the previous Mother of The Sphere.
+Whoever defeats the Mother of the Sphere gets to take their place and reap the mighty power that comes with the ship.
 Tommy does defeat her, and she begs him to take over the Sphere as the new Mother.

 Before he answers, a burst of light engulfs Tommy.
 He finds himself inside the Mother’s den overwhelmed by data which mentally and physically courses through him as he obtains immense power.
 His grandfather, Enisi, appears from the spirit realm and helps him overcome the sensation of power.
 At the end of the day, Tommy steers the Sphere to be obliterated by ramming it straight into the sun.
 In The Land of the Ancients, Tommy meets Enisi and Jen once more, hoping that he can finally live there in peace.
 Enisi tells Tommy his time is not over.
 After a short goodbye, Tommy is returned to Earth fully intact.
 And that’s the story!